eddmann/eddmann.github.io/_posts/2014/2014-04-17-tuples-in-php.md

 }
 ```

-Looking at the example implementation above you will notice that I take full advantage of the SPLFixedArray class.
+Looking at the example implementation above, you will notice that I make full use of the `SPLFixedArray` class.
-The only array access method I override is 'offsetSet', which first checks based on the provided prototype the validity of the value.
+The only array access method that I override is `offsetSet`, which first checks the validity of the value against the provided prototype.
-The two interesting inclusions in this class that I would like to highlight are the static 'create' and 'type' methods.
+The two interesting inclusions in this class that I would like to highlight are the static `create` and `type` methods.

 ## Creating a Tuple

-Using the 'create' method you are able to create a partially applied class instantiation (providing the prototype).
+Using the `create` method, you are able to create a partially applied class instantiation (by providing the prototype).
 This allows you to use the implementation as shown below, creating a 'point' constructor (stored in a variable) which can be called with the desired values to form a concrete tuple instance.

 ```php